logon02/logon02.github.io/FileServer.md

 ## How to compile and run the program

-To compile this project you will need gcc installed on your system, which works best in Linux or Windows.
-Once you have gcc installed on your system use these commands:
+To compile this project you will need gcc installed on your system, which works best on Windows but can be done in Linux.
+Once you have the gcc compiler installed on your system use these commands:

 ```bash
 > cd ./CSCI 332 Final Project